sailpoint-oss/golang-sdk/api_beta/docs/RoleInsightsInsight.md

 HasTotalNumberOfIdentities returns a boolean if a field has been set.

-### GetImpactedIdentityNames

-`func (o *RoleInsightsInsight) GetImpactedIdentityNames() string`

-GetImpactedIdentityNames returns the ImpactedIdentityNames field if non-nil, zero value otherwise.

-### GetImpactedIdentityNamesOk

-`func (o *RoleInsightsInsight) GetImpactedIdentityNamesOk() (*string, bool)`

-GetImpactedIdentityNamesOk returns a tuple with the ImpactedIdentityNames field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetImpactedIdentityNames

-`func (o *RoleInsightsInsight) SetImpactedIdentityNames(v string)`

-SetImpactedIdentityNames sets ImpactedIdentityNames field to given value.

-### HasImpactedIdentityNames

-`func (o *RoleInsightsInsight) HasImpactedIdentityNames() bool`

-HasImpactedIdentityNames returns a boolean if a field has been set.

-### SetImpactedIdentityNamesNil

-`func (o *RoleInsightsInsight) SetImpactedIdentityNamesNil(b bool)`

- SetImpactedIdentityNamesNil sets the value for ImpactedIdentityNames to be an explicit nil

-### UnsetImpactedIdentityNames
-`func (o *RoleInsightsInsight) UnsetImpactedIdentityNames()`

-UnsetImpactedIdentityNames ensures that no value is present for ImpactedIdentityNames, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)